bradyriordan/network-graph-visualizer/README.md

 ## Description

-Network Diagram Visualizer is a React SPA where you can enter JSON and render a network graph with nodes and alarms.
-It's built using `create-react-app`, `react-d3-graph` and `ace-editor`.
+Network Diagram Visualizer is a React SPA that renders a network graph using a given JSON payload.
+A graph node can be either a node or an alarm, each with a corresponding icon.
+It's built using `create-react-app`, `react-d3-graph`, `ace-editor` and styled with `react-materialize`.

+## Rationale for React D3 Graph

+D3.js is a robust, well-supported and very popular visualization library that supports many graph types, including network graphs. `react-d3-graph` is an npm package built specifically for rendering d3 network graphs in react.
+It's popular, well-documented and highly configurable.
+There are 56 configurations that can be set in a graph's `config` attribute.
+I investigated `react-vis-network-graph` and `cytoscape` and their configuration options, styling and documentation fell well short of `react-d3-graph`.

+## Todo

+- Improve mobile view
+- Add more tests
+- Add more sample data
+- Format default sample data
+- Add specific data error messages
+- Improve error handling
+- Refactor

 ## Demo